BreakerBots/Nebula_2019/README.md

 # Deep Space 2019
-The Robot code for all three (Alpha, Bravo, and Charlie) robots.
+The Robot code for all three (Comet, Astro, and Nebula) robots.
 Made for the 2019 FRC game Deep Space.

 ### Setup Instructions
 - Download or Clone this Repository